By Michael Goth

 Word Count: 1164

-Summary: A young teen deals with her differences and the growing changes in the last year of the sixties
+Summary: A young teen deals with her differences, including bisexual attraction, and the growing changes in the last year of the sixties

 Tracy sat on top of her bed folding papers and placing them into envelopes.
 Papers filled with statistics on how many American lives had been lost in Vietnam since just the beginning of the year.
 Also, Tracy had provided numbers on how many people had been injured by overzealous law enforcement agents during peaceful protests against the war and other grievances with the Nixon administration.
 She urged people sickened by all the pointless violence to write their congressional representative.